This post was updated Nov. 13, 2018.

 “Huh?”
 I responded.

 ” He was humping one of the nagas out front!
 People started yelling at him and he stopped.
 He was farang.”
 My wife said breathlessly.

 I had to wonder: Did this tourist have any clue that the recipient of his crude sexual display, the Naga, is considered sacred in Thailand?
-Or that his crude act was considered a blasphemy by the Buddhists?
-Did he even care?
+Or that his crude act was considered legal blasphemy under Thai law with a five year prison sentence attached?

 Maybe a better question would be: Just what exactly are these nagas that stand guard at all wats in Thailand?